-Dr. Tiller is a Senior Research Scientist at the section for Governance, Climate and Security at SINTEF Ocean, in Trondheim, Norway.
-She holds a PhD in Political Science from the Norwegian University of Science and Technology (NTNU), with a focus on marine and coastal interdisciplinary research at all levels of analysis, from local stakeholder perceptions to international management regimes.
+Dr. Tiller holds a PhD in Political Science from the Norwegian University of Science and Technology (NTNU), with a focus on marine and coastal interdisciplinary research at all levels of analysis, from local stakeholder perceptions to international management regimes.
 Her expertise is in institutions, regime interplay, governance, policy mitigation and stakeholder participation, stakeholder driven future scenario building and qualitative based/quantitative output methodologies.
 She is the Fulbright Arctic Chair of 2018-2019, a former Fulbright Scholar and a recipient of the Leiv Eirksson Mobility Fund for 2011-2012 for an inter-disciplinary project in Southern California.

-She is an active member of the SINTEF Center for Clean Ocean Research, and the Project Manager and Work Package Leader for a number of international and national projects.
-In addition, she is the Norwegian representative on the Management Committee of the COST Action: CA15217 – Ocean Governance for Sustainability and the Cluster Leader of the Earth System Governance (ESG) Oceans Taskforce cluster “Conflict and Diplomacy”.
+She works for the SINTEF Center for Clean Ocean Research and is Project Manager and Work Package Leader for a number of international and national research projects.
+In addition, she is the Norwegian representative on the Management Committee of the COST Action: CA15217 – Ocean Governance for Sustainability and the Cluster Leader of the Earth System Governance (ESG) Oceans Taskforce cluster “Conflict and Diplomacy”, where she is also a Senior Research Fellow.

 - Rachel Gjelsvik Tiller, Jean-Luc De Kok, Karolien Vermeiren and Trine Thorvaldsen (2017).
 Accountability as a governance paradox in the Norwegian salmon aquaculture industry.
 Front.
 Mar.
 Sci. – Marine Fisheries, Aquaculture and Living Resources, DOI: 10.3389/fmars.2017.00071.